What is flexibility?

 DeskPlus employees are based out of a company office, but can work at a location of their choosing for some portion of their time.
 Utilizing location variety can enhance productivity, reduce the burden of a long commute, increase creativity, and/or meet other needs.

 Employees reorder their working hours to create an unconventional schedule that optimizes productivity and performance.
 An employee could use TimeShift to shift their workday an hour to avoid a long commute, to break their day into sprints, or in a formalized condensed work week program.

 PartTime employees work on a reduced hours schedule.
 PartTime does not mean an individual is no longer in an advancement track role—employees utilizing PartTime have the experience and skills to meet their objectives on a reduced hours schedule.

 TravelLite employees have minimal to no travel, with a maximum of 10% travel annually (2-4 days per month or its annual equivalent).
 TravelLite employees can reduce travel requirements by utilizing virtual meetings.

 Freedom to adapt

-MicroAgility employees have the autonomy to step away from their work to accommodate the unexpected in micro increments of 1-3 hours.
+MicroAgility employees have the autonomy to step away from their work to accommodate anticipated or unanticipated needs in micro increments of 1-3 hours.
 Employees are responsible for communicating their plans and meeting their daily objectives.
 The ability to make micro-adjustments to the workday prevents an employee’s personal life from becoming a major work life disruption.